Culture of the Dominican Republic

 The culture of the Dominican Republic is a diverse mixture of different influences from around the world.
-The Dominican people and their customs have origins consisting predominantly in a European cultural basis, with native Taíno and African influences.
+The Dominican people and their customs have origins consisting predominantly in a European cultural basis, with Indigenous and African influences.

 The Dominican Republic was the site of the first European settlement in the Western Hemisphere, namely Santo Domingo founded in 1493.
 As a result of over five centuries of Spanish presence in the island, the core of Dominican culture is derived from the culture of Spain.
 The European inheritances include ancestry, language, traditions, law, the predominant religion and the colonial architectural styles.
 Soon after the arrival of Europeans, African people were imported to the island to serve as slave labor.
-The fusion of European, native Taino, and African traditions and customs contributed to the development of present-day Dominican culture.
+The fusion of European, Indigenous, and African traditions and customs contributed to the development of present-day Dominican culture.

 Language

 Christopher Columbus statue in colonial Santo Domingo.

 Spanish is the official language in the Dominican Republic.
 The country has a variety of accents most of which derive from the Spanish spoken in the Canary Islands and western Andalusia of southern Spain.
 The accent spoken in the Cibao region is a mixture of two dialects: that of the 16th- and 17th-century Portuguese colonists in the Cibao valley, and that of the 18th-century Canarian settlers.
 Dominican Spanish also has borrowed vocabularies from the Arawak language.
-Some common words derived from the Taino natives include: barbecue, canoe, caribbean, hammock, hurricane, iguana, manatee, mangrove, savannah, and tobacco among others.
+Some common words derived from the Taíno natives include: barbecue, canoe, caribbean, hammock, hurricane, iguana, manatee, mangrove, savannah, and tobacco among others.

 Schools in the Dominican Republic are based on a Spanish educational model.
 Both English and French are taught as secondary languages on private and public schools.
+Haitian Creole is spoken by the population of Haitian origin and Dominicans that live in provinces close to the border.

-Haitian Creole is spoken by the population of Haitian origin.
-There is a community of about 8,000 speakers of Samaná English in the Samaná Peninsula.
-They are the descendants of formerly enslaved Africans who arrived in the nineteenth century.
+Samaná English is a variety of the English language spoken by descendants of Black immigrants from the United States who have lived in the Samaná Peninsula, there's currently is a community of about 8,000 speakers in the Samaná Peninsula.
 Tourism, American pop culture, the influence of Dominican Americans, and the country's economic ties with the United States motivates other Dominicans to learn English.